 Labels: VIDIZMO, through its video insights, can identify visual objects and actions displayed, which are then marked as labels.
 These labels are then made clickable and searchable through the search box besides the video.

-Keywords: VIDIZMO’s A.I. extracts keywords from speech and visual text, these insights can then be searched inside the video by either typing the keywords in a search box or clicking on the tags generated by the system.
+Keywords: VIDIZMO’s artificial intelligence. extracts keywords from speech and visual text, these insights can then be searched inside the video by either typing the keywords in a search box or clicking on the tags generated by the system.

 Sentiments: In marketing, videos are used to engage audiences' attention because it creates an emotional connection via visuals and sounds.
 But to know the opinions and the process of emotional tone behind a series of words, marketers conduct sentiment analysis.
 VIDIZMO’s sentiment analysis identifies positive, negative, and neutral sentiments from speech and visual texts of a video.